 Recipients are selected and notified by September.
 The EducationMatters selection committee may also include the donor or their representative.
 To claim the Award, within eighteen (18) months of high school graduation, the recipient must be registered in an eligible program of post-secondary study in Canada of at least two years duration, or an eligible skilled trades or apprenticeship program.
 Payments are made to the post-secondary institution or program.

-A second year of funding will potentially be available to recipients.
-In order to receive continued funding, award holders must maintain marks sufficient for continued enrollment in the desired program and be registered in a full-time course load for the previous semester.
+In order to receive funding for the second year, award holders must maintain marks sufficient for continued enrollment in the desired program and be registered in a full-time course load for the previous semester.
 An Official Transcript must accompany each subsequent semester Payment Activation Form which must be received no later than three (3) months after the beginning of the semester.
 Recipients will be informed of continued funding upon confirmation of available funds and verification of academic standing.